seancorfield/honeysql/doc/options.md

 * `:oracle` -- uses double quotes
 * `:sqlserver` -- user square brackets

+As of 2.3.next, if `:quoted` and `:dialect` are not provided, and no default quoting strategy has been specified (via `set-dialect!`) then alphanumeric SQL entity names will not be quoted but "unusual" SQL entity names will

 ## `:quoted-snake`

 Where strings are used to identify table or column names, they are treated as-is.
-If `:quoted true` (or a `:dialect` is specified), those identifiers are quoted as-is.
+If `:quoted true` (or a `:dialect` is specified), those SQL entity names are quoted as-is.

-Where keywords or symbols are used to identify table or column names, and `:quoted true` is provided, those identifiers are quoted as-is.
+Where keywords or symbols are used to identify table or column names, and `:quoted true` is provided, those SQL entity names are quoted as-is.

-If `:quoted-snake true` is provided, those identifiers are quoted but any `-` in them are replaced by `_` -- that replacement is the default in unquoted identifiers.
+If `:quoted-snake true` is provided, those SQL entity names are quoted but any `-` in them are replaced by `_` -- that replacement is the default in unquoted SQL entity names.

 This allows quoting to be used but still maintain the Clojure (kebab case) to SQL (snake case) mappings.